-As expected, Capcom's inbox was flooded with requests.
-TMMN was then asked to personally to handpick the good requests from the bad.
-This did the trick as, a short time later, Capcom representatives returned with the top four requested features:
+As expected Capcom's inbox was flooded with requests.
+TMMN was then asked to personally handpick the good requests from the bad.
+This did the trick; a short time later Capcom representatives returned with the top four requested features:

 - Remixed soundtracks for Mega Man X1 and X2.

 - Corrected X5 Maverick names (i.e removal of Guns 'N Roses references).

 - Revised script for X6, intended to rid title of infamous "engrish" and inconsistencies.

 - All new English vocal tracks for X4 and X6 courtesy of Ocean Group, the team behind the acclaimed voices of Command Mission and X8.

 Great ideas, yeah?
 Needless to say, everyone -at the time- were pretty excited.
 The X Collection wasn't even out yet and already it sounded a lot better than the effort that went into the Anniversary Collection.